satish-kuncha/neonextql/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-/api/graphql - mapped for Neo4jGraphql flow via Apollo
+/api/graphql - mapped for Neo4jGraphql flow via Apollo server

 ## Learn More